projectblacklight/blacklight-gallery/README.md

   bundle exec rake engine_cart:generate
   ```

-- A test Rails application is build in `.internal_test_app` directory with Blacklight and Blacklight-Gallery
+- A test Rails application is built in the `.internal_test_app` directory with Blacklight and Blacklight-Gallery

 #### Start Rails Server
 Within the blacklight-gallery root directory: